-The M5 maintains the battery at full charge in preparation for a utility outage.
-In a typical grid-connect situation the batteries are at float charge voltage only for about 30 minutes each morning.
-After ~30 minutes the charger will lower the voltage to standby-voltage, saving energy for the rest of the day.
+The M5 Plus maintains the battery at full charge in preparation for a utility outage.
+In a typical gridconnect situation the batteries are at float charge voltage only for about 30 minutes each morning.
+After about 30 minutes the charger will lower the voltage to standby-voltage, saving energy for the rest of the day.
 This ensures that the battery is fully charged each day but also allows the battery to rest the remainder of the day.
 This also substantially increases the battery life.
-If the M5 experiences a utility outage at night, the battery charging cycle is prolonged during sunlight to return the battery to full charge as quickly as possible.
-The battery is only charged by the PV array, a more efficient energy source than the utility grid.
-The M5 never uses the grid power to charge the batteries, since it would be less efficient to do so.
+After the M5 Plus experiences a utility outage the batteries are recharged by PV and utility power as soon as the utility has returned.
+During a prolonged power outage the M5 Plus will use any PV power which is in excess of load requirements for battery charging.
+It is possible to end a power outage with charged batteries in cool sunny weather.